 EU red-flags Israel's Givat Hamatos settlement

-New Israeli settlements around Jerusalem could do more harm to Middle East peace than Israel's deals with Arab states did good, EU foreign relations chief Josep Borrell has indicated.
+New Israeli settlements around Jerusalem could do more harm to Middle East peace than Israel's recent deals with Arab states did good, EU foreign relations chief Josep Borrell has indicated.

 "The Givat Hamatos tender, the first new settlement in occupied-East Jerusalem in 20 years, is of huge concern", Borrell told MEPs in the European Parliament in Brussels on Tuesday (24 November), referring to one Israeli project.